Crooked-Smile/Crooked-Smile/README.md

 - A fair amount of Python | CSP/GD classes | >1 Year

 I’m currently learning:
-- Game devlopment and C++ with the Unity engine | CSP/GD
+- Game devlopment and C# with the Unity engine | CSP/GD
 - (More) Python | Self teaching

 Interseted in learning: